 1. Rivers, creeks, sloughs, and associated riparian habitats: Mad River; Jacoby Creek; Beith Creek; Fickle Hill Creek; Grotzman Creek; Campbell Creek; Jolly Giant Creek; Janes Creek; Gannon Slough; Butcher Slough; and McDaniel Slough.
 2. Wetlands, estuaries, and associated riparian habitats: Arcata Bay; Mad River Slough; Liscom Slough; Butcher Slough; the Aldergrove marshes and ponds; and the Arcata Marsh and Wildlife Sanctuary.
-3. Other unique habitat areas: waterbird rookeries; shorebird concentration sites; habitat for all rare, threatened, or endangered species on federal or state lists; and vegetated dunes.
-4. Public Trust lands such as grazed or ~~farmed wetlands (i.e.,~~ diked/reclaimed former tidelands).
+3. Other unique important habitat areas: waterbird rookeries; shorebird concentration sites; habitat for all rare, threatened, or endangered species on federal or state lists; and vegetated dunes.
+4. Public Trust lands such as grazed or farmed wetlands (i.e., diked and drained /reclaimed former tidelands that are grazed).

 RC-1e Threshold of City review for sensitive habitat effects.
-Development on parcels designated Natural Resource [NR] on the Land Use Plan Map, or within 250 feet of such a designation, or development potentially affecting a sensitive habitat area, shall be required to be in conformance with applicable habitat protection policies of this
+Development on parcels designated Natural Resource [NR] on the Land Use Plan Map, or within 250 feet of such a designation, or development potentially affecting a sensitive habitat area, shall be required to be in conformance with applicable habitat protection policies of this Element.

-Element.
 All proposed development plans, including grading and drainage plans, submitted as part of a planning entitlement application for these areas, shall show the precise locations of all sensitive habitat areas on the site plan.

 RC-1f Sensitive habitat buffer requirements.
-A setback separating all permitted development from adjacent sensitive habitat areas shall be required.
+A setback shall be required separating all permitted development from adjacent sensitive habitat areas shall be required.
 The purpose of such setbacks shall be to prevent any degradation of the ecological functions provided by the habitat area as a result of the development.
 The following shall apply to such setbacks:

-1. The minimum width of setbacks for streams and wetlands shall be as provided in policies RC-2 and RC-3, respectively.
-2. The minimum width of all other habitat setbacks shall be 100 feet, unless the designated setback would eliminate all reasonable use of the property.
+1. The minimum width of setbacks for from development to streams and wetlands shall be as provided in policies RC-2 and RC-3, respectively.
+2. The minimum width of setbacks from development to all other types of sensitive habitat setbacks shall be 100 feet, unless the designated setback would eliminate all reasonable use of the property.
 3. A definition and map of sensitive habitat will be maintained by the City.